Updated: Monday, Aug. 27, at 2:52 p.m. EDT

-Early drafts are picking up steam, and fantasy owners are looking for a leg up on the competition.
-While many drafts this time of the year are rehearsals, the recent-year surge in “set and forget” leagues, like the MFL10 competitions, require gamers to be on top of their, well, game.
+Drafts are at full steam, and fantasy owners are looking for a leg up on the competition.
+The recent-year surge in best-ball leagues, like the MFL10 competitions, require gamers to be on top of their, well, game.

 All ADP figures are based on 12-team, PPR scoring, unless noted.

 Two years ago, Ryan was a fantasy toad in drafts.
 Last summer, the veteran was a selection darling.
 Currently, gamers want little to do with him.
 Sure, he won’t be in 2016 form.
 That was a career year, but he has improved weapons and a second offseason to improve in this offense.
 Remember how poorly he played in the first year of Kyle Shanahan’s system vs. Year 2?
-Julio Jones should return one way or another, and the rest of the weaponry is as good as any team fields.
+Julio Jones is now happy, and the rest of the weaponry is as good as any team fields.
 Rookie receiver Calvin Ridley could be special.
 The needle points north for Mr. Ryan as a midround value.

-Marlon Mack is coming back from shoulder surgery only to strain his hammy, and even if he returns without a hitch, the rookie will be needed to complement Mack’s slashing style.
+Marlon Mack returned from shoulder surgery only to strain his hammy, and even if he returns without a hitch, the rookie will be needed to complement Mack’s slashing style.
 Hines is a capable receiver and has more worth in PPR setups.
 He impressed coaches this offseason, too, but ball security must improve if he wants to stay on the field.
 The rookie could catch a load of dump-offs in an offense without a great deal of talent at wide receiver.
 Jordan Wilkins could be in play for touches, but he’s more like Mack than Hines.

 David Johnson’s return to form is no guarantee.
 Should he look like his 2016 self, it is hard to imagine the Cardinals pounding him into the turf again.
 He was overused that year and will need a breather.
 Edmonds is the logical replacement, since his style greatly varies, and he’s more explosive than Elijhaa Penny.
-The rookie can serve as a third-down option but is more likely a change-up to DJ and is a clear handcuff target.
+The rookie can serve as a change-up to DJ and is a clear handcuff target.

-There is little to no upside in this pick if Dalvin Cook (knee) returns to form.
-The way this could work in your favor is if Cook is slow to return to form or outright struggles coming back from a devastating injury.
+There is no value in this pick if Dalvin Cook (knee) bounces back as intended.
+The way this could work in your favor is if Cook is slow to form or outright struggles coming back from a devastating injury.
 Murray offers virtually nothing on passing downs, but Jerick McKinnon is gone, so Minnesota — under a new play-caller — could deploy Cook more on third downs and look to Murray to shoulder more work on early-down carries.
 Murray also enters a contract year with the hopes of showing enough to secure a starting job elsewhere in 2019.